dagster-io/dagster/docs/docs-beta/docs/tutorial/06-automating-your-pipeline.md

 The job is now executing.

-Additionally if you navigaet to the runs tab you will see that materializations for `monthly_sales_performance` and `product_performance` have ran as well.
+Additionally if you navigate to the runs tab you will see that materializations for `monthly_sales_performance` and `product_performance` have ran as well.

    ![2048 resolution](/images/tutorial/etl-tutorial/automation-final.png)